terraform-google-modules/terraform-example-foundation/4-projects/README.md

 1. Clone repo `gcloud source repos clone gcp-projects --project=YOUR_CLOUD_BUILD_PROJECT_ID`
 1. Change freshly cloned repo and change to non master branch `git checkout -b plan` (the branch `plan` is not a special one.
 Any branch which name is different from `development`, `non-production` or `production` will trigger a terraform plan).
 1. Copy contents of foundation to new repo `cp -RT ../terraform-example-foundation/4-projects/ .` (modify accordingly based on your current directory)
+1. Copy contents of policy-library to new repo `cp -RT ../terraform-example-foundation/policy-library/ ./policy-library` (modify accordingly based on your current directory).
 1. Copy cloud build configuration files for terraform `cp ../terraform-example-foundation/build/cloudbuild-tf-* . ` (modify accordingly based on your current directory).
 1. Copy terraform wrapper script `cp ../terraform-example-foundation/build/tf-wrapper.sh . ` to the root of your new repository (modify accordingly based on your current directory).
 1. Ensure wrapper script can be executed `chmod 755 ./tf-wrapper.sh`.